Dani Alves changed his version and was left without a wife due to alleged abuse, says the press

-A report from the Barcelona newspaper ‘El Periódico’ points out that the right-back Daniel Alves, in a statement before the city’s Court of Justice, He changed his version of what happened in a nightclub on December 30.
+A report in the Barcelona newspaper ‘El Periódico’ indicates that the right-back Daniel Alvesin a statement to the City Court of Justice, He changed his version of what happened in a nightclub on December 30.

+(The latest: Dani Alves: unpublished disco videos compromise him for possible sexual abuse).

 Accused of sexual assault, the player said that had consensual sex with the woman, according to the Spanish press version.
 However, in the first demonstration about the case, he claimed not to know the complainant.